elenabohenick/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > 'xargs' creates and execures commands from standard intput and can parallel process jobs.